Fr0sT-Brutal/awesome-pascal/README.md

 * [Delphi IDE Explorer](https://github.com/DGH2112/Delphi-IDE-Explorer).
 Wizard / expert / plugin that allows you to browser the internal fields, methods, properties and events of the IDE.
 // *Mainly useful for developers of IDE experts*

-* [Multi-RAD Studio IDE Expert Manager](http://www.davidghoyle.co.uk/WordPress/?page_id=1361).
-Application is for editing the installed experts in all versions of RAD Studio (and older Delphi and C++ Builder) on a machine.
+* [Multi-RAD Studio IDE Expert Manager](https://github.com/DGH2112/Expert-Manager).
+Application allows you to manage the experts and packages loadsed into multiple versions of RAD Studio

 * [OTA Interface Search](https://github.com/DGH2112/OTA-Interface-Search).
 Application helps to find Open Tools API (OTA) interfaces, methods and properties and understand how to get to those interfaces or methods / properties of the interfaces.

 * [AutoSave](https://github.com/DGH2112/Auto-Save).
 Expert that periodically auto saves all the open modified IDE files.

-* [Browse and Doc It](http://www.davidghoyle.co.uk/WordPress/?page_id=872).
-Plug-in allows you to document and browse your code from within the IDE.
+* [Browse and Doc It](https://github.com/DGH2112/Browse-and-Doc-It).
+RAD Studio IDE plug-in to allow you to browse your code and provide support for documentation, coding checks and metrics.

-* [Integrated Testing Helper](http://www.davidghoyle.co.uk/WordPress/?page_id=874).
+* [Integrated Testing Helper](https://github.com/DGH2112/Integrated-Testing-Helper).
 Plugin for Delphi and RAD Studio that allows you to run command-line application before and after the compilation of you projects.
 It also provides the ability to zip you projects files into an archive on each compile/build and manage the application's version information.

 * [Project Magician](https://www.uweraabe.de/Blog/2018/05/17/keep-your-project-files-clean-with-project-magician).
 Wizard for advanced project options manipulation.